julianeon/forum-react-express-postgresql/README.md

 # Forum App

-This is a simple forum application built using React and Axios for making HTTP requests.
-The application allows users to view existing forum posts and create new forum posts with titles and comments.
+This is a simple forum application that allows users to view existing forum posts and create new forum posts with titles and comments.

-## Prerequisites
+It uses Docker and is run using Docker compose.

-Before running this application, make sure you have the following software installed:
+The code for the front end, in React, is in the client folder.

-- [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) (Node Package Manager)
+The code for the back end, using Express and Postgres, is in the server folder.

 ## Installation